brevdev/brev_docs/docs/README.md

 - **Production ready by default**: Scale without extra configuration or additional knowledge
 - **Deployless**: Deployments just happen instantly when you save.
-- **Configureless**: We handle the environments and infrastructure.
-Whether you're coding from the CLI and your local environment or the web app, the environment is ready to go.
 - **Ergonomic request/response validation**: Use python3 type hints to define the shape of your request args and body.
 - **Openapi by default**: Openapi specification is automatically generated for you as you write and annotate your endpoints
 - **Secrets management**: Store your applications secrets securely without extra effort